Forsbergs-Skola/USS-Calliope/Data_Management_System_Documentation.md

 Key points:

-* Always access runtime data through `DataController.Instance.[Player/Inventory/Progression]RuntimeData.Value` in real game scenes.
+* Always access runtime by one of the following means:

-* Assume `Value` is non-null once the game has started, but always null-check defensively.
+** Through `DataController.Instance.[Player/Inventory/Progression]RuntimeData.Value` in real game scenes.
+Here, assume `Value` is non-null once the game has started, but always null-check defensively.
+** By serializing a reference to the appropriate runtime data SO in your script.
+Here, the data holder will detect whether or not it's in sandbox mode and initialize accordingly (see below).

 ## Using runtime data in sandbox scenes